selenide-examples/todomvc/README.md

 ### How to run with Gradle

-Type from command line for running tests in different browsers:
+Type from command line to run tests on your machine:

 ```
 ./gradlew test
+# or
+./gradlew test -Dselenide.headless=true
 ```

 ### How to run with Maven

-Type from command line for running tests in different browsers:
+Type from command line to run tests on your machine:

 ```
 ./mvnw test
+# or
+./mvnw test -Dselenide.headless=true
 ```

 _Feel free to share your feedback!_